ERC20Verify/WalletSecure/Readme.md

 # Downloading as zip
-$ Press big green code button at the top right of the screen, it says code
+- Press the big green code button at the top right of the screen, it says code
-$ Press download ZIP
+- Click on download ZIP
-$ Extract the ZIP file, it's called WalletSecure
+- Extract the ZIP file, it's called WalletSecure
 ...
-$ Open the extracted folder
+- Open the extracted folder
-$ Run install.bat
+- Run install.bat
-$ Done!
+- Done!

 ## 🎉 〢 Ideas/todo?